Updated: Jan 31

 · Maintaining an optimistic mindset will help you recognize opportunities when they arise.

 Ultimately, believing in yourself means claiming self-authority.
 Avoid letting others make decisions for you or limit your potential.
 More often than not, these people are projecting their own self-doubts onto you.
 Focus on your goals and talents, and remember: you deserve success.
-This is Diana specifically uses the beauty and beautiful things in life to make freedom happen.
-This includes love, truth, aesthetics, and compassion.

 Get the Memoir Here and Guide below